TheAbsoluteMuffin/Five-Nights-At-Lil-Ray-s/README.md

 3. Go to your downloads folder and unzip the file
 4. Open the unzipped file (feel free to delete the zipped one) and run the five-nights-at-lil-rays executable file

-A visual guide can be found here https://youtu.be/eyIz6mGwrf8
+A visual guide can be found here (I would recommend watching this) https://youtu.be/eyIz6mGwrf8

 Important things to keep note: